How to accept Lightning payments with LNBits and Cloudflare tunnels

 Add a new policy to this second application called “Allow all”, with Action set to “Bypass”.
 Under rules, choose Include Selector “Everyone”.
 Save the application.

-You should be able to successfully generate a QR code from your LNURL, while normal unauthenticated requests from your browser to pay.yourdomain.com continue to be blocked with a 403 response.
+Wallets trying to make a donation will still have access to your LNURL endpoint, while normal unauthenticated requests from browsers to pay.yourdomain.com will be blocked with a 403 response.

 I hope this tutorial was useful.